vitwit/arkiv/contract/README.md

 A Hardhat-based project implementing a privacy-preserving medical records management system using the FHEVM protocol by Zama.

-This contract (Arkiv.sol) enables secure healthcare data sharing with fully homomorphic encryption (FHE):
+This contract (Arkiv.sol) enables secure healthcare data sharing with client-side encryption:
+- Medical records encrypted with AES-256 keys generated client-side
-- Encryption keys remain confidential on-chain using encrypted 64-bit words
+- Encryption keys stored securely in contract metadata
 - Medical records stored on IPFS with encrypted access control
 - Healthcare institutions can register and be verified on-chain
-- Patients control access grants and revocations with automatic key cleanup
+- Patients control access grants and revocations through smart contract permissions
-- Recipients decrypt keys locally without exposing sensitive data
+- Only authorized recipients can retrieve encryption keys and decrypt records

 ## Quick Start